Former FBI agent Levinson believed to have died in Iran custody, family says

 President Donald Trump said on Wednesday he had not been told that Levinson was dead, but things did not look good and a lot of people thought Levinson had died.

+White House national security adviser Robert O'Brien said in a statement later: "While the investigation is ongoing, we believe that Bob Levinson may have passed away some time ago."

-"Today with aching hearts, we are sharing devastating news about Robert Levinson, the head of our family," Levinson’s family said in a posting on Facebook and a website.
+Levinson's family said in a posting on Facebook and a website: "Today with aching hearts, we are sharing devastating news about Robert Levinson, the head of our family."

 "We recently received information from US officials that has led both them and us to conclude that our wonderful husband and father died while in Iranian Custody.
 We don’t know when or how he died, only that it was prior to the COVID 19 pandemic,” the family said.